 Once you have your table assembled, you are ready to put it to use translating that field’s data between each system.
 This part often makes more sense with a visual explanation, so let’s start with a basic example scenario.

-- In this scenario we have two systems which we are integrating with each other.
+In this scenario, we have two systems that we are integrating with each other.
 We’ll call them ‘System A’ and ‘System B’.

 In the illustration below, we have built our table that connects our list values for the field in each system: